-Using digitisation services and web design from TownsWeb Archiving, The Royal Photographic Society (RPS) has been able to publish its historic Journal collection online as an interactive, fully-searchable digital archive.
+Using digitisation services through TownsWeb Archiving and web design through our PastView platform, The Royal Photographic Society (RPS) were able to publish their historic Journal collection online, as an interactive, fully-searchable digital archive.

-First published in 1853 when The Society was founded, the RPS Journal is the oldest continuously published photographic periodical in the world.
+The RPS Journal is the oldest continuously published photographic periodical in the world, dating back to 1853.

-The Journal began predominantly as a means of sharing reports of the Society’s regular meetings among its members, but evolved over time to become a showcase the work of members and the world's best photographers, as well as a source of technical information and a reflection of The Society through time.
+Predominantly, the Journal began as a means of sharing reports of the Society’s regular meetings among its members, but evolved over time to become a showcase for the work of RPS members and the world's best photographers, as well as a source of technical information.

 Digitally preserving 160 years of photography excellence

-The RPS chose to undertake the Journal digitisation project in partnership with TownsWeb Archiving as part of The Society’s 160th anniversary commemorations in 2013.
+RPS chose to undertake their Journal digitisation project in partnership with TownsWeb Archiving, as part of The Society’s 160th anniversary commemorations in 2013.

-TownsWeb Digitisation Operatives scanned approximately 30,000 Journal pages as part of the project, using our specialist digitisation equipment.
-Each page was captured as a high resolution digital image and valuable metadata (such as volume, page number) was recorded within the title of each image file.
+We had the pleasure of scanning approximately 44,068 Journal pages, using specialist digitisation equipment.
+Each page was captured as a high resolution digital image with the valuable metadata (such as volume and page number) recorded within the title of each image file.

-Staff then put the digital images through an Optical Character Recognition (OCR) process to extract all of the text content and convert it to digital metadata held against each image, in order to enable keyword searching of the text on each page when the collection was sent live on the web.
+The digital images were then put through a process of Optical Character Recognition (OCR) to extract all of the text content and convert it to digital metadata, which was then held against each image, in order to enable keyword searching across the entire collection.

-Co-ordinating with Dr Michael Pritchard, Director-General at RPS, TownsWeb Designers and Web Developers created a bespoke archive website to showcase the digitised Journal collection and allow browsing through its content.
+Co-ordinating with Dr Michael Pritchard, Director-General at RPS, our PastView's designers and web developers created a bespoke archive website to showcase the digitised Journal collection and allow browsing of its content.

 Watch our video interview